bvancilku/awesome-data-effectiveness/README.md

 * [Synopsis of scientific method](https://www.thoughtco.com/steps-of-the-scientific-method-p2-606045)

+## Metadata

+What additional information does one need to make sense of your data?
+How can it be used effectively?

+### Advice

+1. Along with the original data, store the original survey/data collection instrument and a code book/data dictionary that explains what each variable and value mean.

+### Resources

 ## Collection

 How can you design data collection to align with your purpose and ease analysis?